Alternative & Renewable Energy. Return Home

 Solar Energy

 There are three recognised ways of producing energy directly from the sun in the UK.
 But do we really get enough sun here?
 Apparently the answer is yes, and there is a practical future for harvesting the sun's rays.
-For an explanation, click here Solar Energy: Information.
-For more detail, see the OU link above and for other specifics see the links below.
+For an explanation, see our Reference page on Solar Energy.
+For more detail and other specifics see the links below.

 On the left is an innovative low-tech Swedish invention.